cmontrond/ai-neural-ocr/README.md

 Fifth Project for COMP 560: Artificial Intelligence at Bridgewater State University.<br>

 The goal of this project is to write a program that can recognize and identify letters.
-The should give you a window on which you can draw a letter.
+The program should give you a window on which you can draw a letter.
 When drawn, it should use a neural network to identify the letter.

 ## Getting Started